John de Lancie: Star Trek

 Initially, de Lancie was too busy to audition for the part of Q, but Gene Roddenberry (whom he did not know) arranged a second opportunity.
 De Lancie recognized that even though Star Trek was only a small part of his career, it opened doors for him.
 In a 2012 interview, he said that he recalled his original audition, after which Roddenberry approached him, touched him on the shoulder, and said, "You make my writing sound better than it is."

-In April 2021, it was announced that de Lancie would reprise his role of Q in the second season of Star Trek: Picard.
-He subsequently appeared in multiple episodes of seasons two and three.
+Star Gate

+De Lancie also appeared on the television show Stargate SG-1 as the character Colonel Frank Simmons.

+Other

+De Lancie appeared in the AMC crime series Breaking Bad as Donald Margolis, the father of Jane (played by Krysten Ritter).

 Video games

 De Lancie voiced Antonio Malochio in Interstate '76, Trias in Planescape: Torment, Dr. Death in Outlaws, William Miles in Assassin's Creed: Revelations and Assassin's Creed III, Fitz Quadwrangle in Quantum Conundrum, and Q in both the Star Trek: The Next Generation pinball game and the mobile game Star Trek Timelines, and portrayed Q in Star Trek: Borg.
 He further voiced the human emperor in Master of Orion: Conquer the Stars.
 He also voiced Alarak in StarCraft 2: Legacy of the Void and reprised the role for Heroes of the Storm.
 More recently, he voiced Geist, the leader of the Templars in the XCOM 2 expansion War of the Chosen.
 He voiced the narrator wizard of Popup Dungeon.
 He also voiced the Dota 2 hero Ringmaster, released in August 2024.